How to travel on a budget.

 In Asia we stay in inexpensive hotels and guest houses, by doing your homework you can find some great accommodation well within your budget.
 There are a number of Boutique hotels springing up across SE Asia now who offer first class accommodation at budget prices especially if you travel in the slow season.

-In Europe we stay in a combination of hostels and guesthouses and we camp.
+In Europe we stay in a combination of holiday rentals and guesthouses and from time to time we camp.

 Hire A Car